quickSilverShanks/VidSage/development_guide.md

 ### Notebook Experiments

-**Data Preparation: ** This notebook contains codes to transcript videos, chunk input transcript, clean text and generate summary.
+**Data Preparation: ** This notebook contains experimental codes to transcript videos, chunk input transcript, clean text and generate summary.
 Run `Ollama` in docker and use `phi3`(if ram>=6GB) or `gemma2:2b` to clean and summarize the text.
 The downloaded model can be tested with ollama terminal command `ollama run gemma2:2b`.
 ```shell
 docker run -it \
     -v ollama:/root/.ollama \